 Pacific division leaders needed a program to help put an end to the division’s growing turnover trend.

 The Training Course

-“We felt that Crucial Confrontations was a vehicle that would enable us to capture discretionary effort from a higher percentage of our workers and equip our managers with better skills to deal with failures to meet expectations,” Marks said.
+“We felt that Crucial Accountability was a vehicle that would enable us to capture discretionary effort from a higher percentage of our workers and equip our managers with better skills to deal with failures to meet expectations,” Marks said.

 The division implemented a novel approach when kicking off the training program near the end of 2007.
 Many companies start with handpicked groups likely to readily embrace the training.
 But Marks and his colleagues decided to start in reverse.
 They broke the division’s branches down into five groups and brought in the worst performers first.

 “We could have started with the top performers and probably had a better chance of getting champions who would be successful and be willing to share it,” Marks said.
 “But we could get a more leveraged improvement if we started where it was most needed.”

 He noted that the approach made things tougher for the facilitator, but allowed the company to immediately get the biggest bang for its buck.

 Each group of about twelve branch-level managers came to division headquarters in Riverside, CA, for a three-day training session.
 The division chief himself, Gary Rowell, began the session by establishing the objectives related to turnover and displaying graphs of turnover history at each branch so the stakes were clear.
 Trainees were also told they would be having a “crucial accountability conversation” with their manager at the conclusion of the training and needed to prepare for that during the program.

 When it was time for top performers to come in, the training was reduced to two days.
 Eventually nearly all the region, branch, and service managers in the division participated in the Crucial Accountability program.
 All participants received an action planner Marks customized for Orkin with permission from VitalSmarts.